faramarzzareian/gamesalespred/README.md

 first of all I had to pre-process the data set I choosed then use the algorithms : SVM (support vector machines) , Linear Regression and in the final we have accuracy and cross validation values.
 .csv format file and it contains 16500 rows and 11 column, the number for each sales are defined as million dollar.
+JP = JAPAN SALES
+EU = EUROPEAN SALES
+NA = NORTH AMERICA SALES
+GLOBAL SALES = SALES AROUND THE WORLD
+PUBLISHER = THE COMPANY MADE A GAMES
+SALES = IN MILLION DOLLAR
+PLATFORM = Release platform for the game
+YEAR = Year of release (Since 1980 to 2016)

 # Steps of Project
 1- Data Pre-Processing